-Shahnaz Akhter – I am currently working on my PHD at Warwick University, looking at the discourse of British Muslims.
-Writing about non-mainstream voices, both within my PHD and within my playwriting is something that I am very passionate about.
-Theatre especially provides a medium to tell stories of past and current events which are not always heard and brings these to life.
-I discovered Theatre absolute through Coventry Peace Week and a phone call later found myself sitting near the windows, discussing writing for a scripted reading on a piece called The Stranger.
+Dr Shahnaz Akhter – Shahnaz has just gained her PHD from the University of Warwick, her work looked at the discourse of British Muslims.
+She comments “Writing about non-mainstream voices, both within my PHD and within my playwriting is something that I am very passionate about.
+Theatre especially, provides a medium to tell stories of past and current events which are not always heard and brings these to life.
+I discovered Theatre Absolute through Coventry Peace Week and a phone call later found myself sitting near the windows, discussing writing for a scripted reading on a piece called The Stranger.
 Working with Julia and Chris helped inspire a love of play writing, and I am currently working on a piece inspired from an @38 session on mental health, which is an important for the body as any other kind of health.

 Within his own practice Ashley explores shared emotive experiences using technology as his medium to create his own digital playgrounds.
 Often playful and always interactive his works involves code, sound and objects that invoke real world feelings that go beyond staring at screens.
 He produces and performs electronic music and has scored several short dance films and performances as well as his output on various international record labels.
 Ashley also teaches and lectures across the country to a variety of age groups and is passionate about engaging people in computer programming through a visual arts approach.

 Cristina Catalina – Cristina is an actor, producer, and translator.
-Her Eastern European roots brought her to Theatre Absolute, where she played amongst other characters a Polish optimist reimagining realities in Steve Waters’ brilliant Far From the Sea.
+Her Eastern European roots brought her to Theatre Absolute, where she played amongst other characters a Polish optimist reimagining realities in Steve Waters’ brilliant triptych Far From the Sea.
 As producer, she invited the company’s surprising and beautifully intimate piece in a bed The Sleep Project to be part of the All Change Fun Palace at the Lyric Hammersmith in London.
-She lived her dream of being locked in a confined space for a day in the short Truck, produced by Julia Negus, and directed by Brian Harley, and currently she is co-organising a workshop on Failure kindly hosted at the Shop Front Theatre have been a workshop on Failure and work-in-progress The Museum of Our Forgotten Selves, both for Firehouse Creative Productions, and a monologue commissioned by TAB entitled The Things We Tell Ourselves.
+She lived her dream of being locked in a confined space for a day in the short film Truck, produced by Julia Negus and directed by Brian Harley.
+Other work she has presented at the Shop Front Theatre have been a workshop on Failure and work-in-progress The Museum of Our Forgotten Selves, both for Firehouse Creative Productions, and a monologue commissioned by TAB entitled The Things We Tell Ourselves.
 She has also led groups of students from Coventry University to explore different ways of making theatre.